Asafa Powell: Personal life

 Powell is deeply religious, citing his mother and father and his strict upbringing as the reason for this.

 In 2002, tragedy struck the Powell family when one of Asafa's brothers, Michael Powell, was shot dead in a taxi in New York.
 This emotional event happened the week of the Jamaica National Trials.
 In 2003, Asafa lost another brother during the week of the Jamaica National Championships.
 One year after the death of Michael, Vaughn Powell suffered a heart attack while playing a game of American football.
 In April 2007, Corey Reid, an uncle of Powell, was stabbed in Waterloo, Ewarton, St. Catherine.
 He later died in hospital.

-Powell married Canadian model Alyshia Miller-Powell in 2019.
-Powell has four children-two with wife, Amieke Powell and Azhaf Powell and two from previous relationships, Avani Powell and Liam Powell.
+Powell married Ghanaian-born Canadian model Alyshia Powell in 2019.
+Powell has four children—two with his wife, Amieke Powell and Azhaf Powell and two from previous relationships, Avani Powell and Liam Powell.
+Mercedes Formula 1 junior Alex Powell is his nephew.

-Powell is known to be occasionally shy but nonetheless good-natured and somewhat of a joker.
 He is good friends with compatriot, 100 and 200-metre world record holder Usain Bolt.
 The two are often seen joking around and do meet off the track.

 Powell is an avid car enthusiast.

-Powell has announced his retirement from Track n' Field on November 23, 2022.
-He will further his businesses, podcast, foundation and much more with wife Alyshia.
+Powell announced his retirement from Track and Field on 23 November 2022.